-(16) "Institution" means a private or public hospital or any other facility providing medical diagnosis, treatment, or - (17) "Law enforcement agency" means the police department, the prosecuting attorney, the state patrol, the director of public safety, or the office of the sheriff. - safety, or the office of the sheriff.
+(16) "Institution" means a private or public hospital or any other facility providing medical diagnosis, treatment, or - (17) "Law enforcement agency" means the police department, the prosecuting attorney, the state patrol, the director of public safety, or the office of the sheriff.

-(18) "Malice" or "maliciously" means an intent, wish, or design to intimidate, annoy, or injure another person.
-Such malice may be inferred from an act done in willful disregard of the rights of another, or an act wrongfully done without just cause or excuse, or an act or omission of duty betraying a willful disregard of social duty. - "Negligent (19)(19) "Negligent treatment or maltreatment" means an act or a failure to act, or the cumulative effects of a pattern of conduct, behavior, or inaction, that evidences a serious disregard of consequences of such magnitude as to constitute a clear and present danger to a child's health, welfare, or safety, including but not limited to conduct prohibited under RCW 9A.42.100.
+(18) "Malice" or "maliciously" means an - intent, wish, or design to intimidate, annoy, or injure another person.
+Such malice may be inferred from an act done in willful disregard of the rights of another, or an act wrongfully done without just cause or excuse, or an act or omission of duty betraying a willful disregard of social duty. - (19) "Negligent (19) "Negligent treatment or maltreatment" means an act or a failure to act, or the cumulative effects of a pattern of conduct, behavior, or inaction, that evidences a serious disregard consequences of such magnitude as t.o constitute a clear and present danger to a child's health, welfare, or safety, including but not limited to conduct prohibited under RCW 9A.42.100.
 When considering whether a clear and present danger exists, evidence of a parent's substance abuse as a contributing factor to negligent treatment or maltreatment shall be given great weight.
-The fact that siblings share a bedroom is not, in and of itself, treatment or maltreatment. experiencing homelessness, or negligent Poverty, experiencing exposure to domestic violence as defined in RCW 7.105.010 that is perpetrated against someone other than the child does not constitute negligent treatment maltreatment in and of itself. - (20) "Pharmacist" means any registered pharmacist under chapter 18.64 RCW, whether acting in an individual capacity or as an employee or agent of any public or private organization or institution. - or "practitioner" means a person licensed by this state to practice podiatric medicine and surgery, optometry, chiropractic, nursing, dentistry, osteopathic medicine and surgery, or medicine and surgery or to provide other health services.
+The fact that siblings share a bedroom is not, in and of itself, treatment or maltreatment. experiencing homelessness, or negligent Poverty, experiencing exposure to domestic violence as defined in RCW 7.105.010 that is perpetrated against someone other than the child does not constitute negligent treatment maltreatment in and of itself. - (20) "Pharmacist" means any registered pharmacist under chapter 18.64 RCW, whether acting in an individual capacity or as an $\,$ employee or agent of any public or private organization or institution. - (21) "Practitioner of the healing arts" or "practitioner" means a person licensed by this state to practice podiatric medicine surgery, optometry, chiropractic, nursing, dentistry, osteopathic medicine and surgery, or medicine and surgery or to provide other health services.
 The term "practitioner" includes a duly accredited Christian Science practitioner.
-A person who is being furnished Christian Science treatment by a duly accredited Christian by a duly accredited Christian Science treatment by a duly accredited Christian Science treatment by a duly accredited Christian Science practitioner will not be considered, for that reason alone, a neglected person for the purposes of this chapter.
+A person who being furnished Christian Science treatment by a duly accredited Christian Science practitioner will not be considered, for that reason alone, a neglected person for the purposes of this chapter.